 *Prices shown in US East (N Virginia)

-If you need a greater number of IOPS than General Purpose (SSD) volumes provide or you have a workload where performance consistency is critical, we recommend that you use Amazon EBS Provisioned IOPS (SSD) volumes.
+If you need a greater number of IOPS than General Purpose (SSD) volumes provide, or if you have a workload where performance consistency or latency is critical, we recommend that you use Amazon EBS Provisioned IOPS (SSD) volumes.

 To maximize the benefit of Provisioned IOPS (SSD) volumes, we recommend using EBS-optimized EC2 instances.
 When attached to EBS-optimized instances, Provisioned IOPS (SSD) volumes can achieve single-digit millisecond latencies and are designed to deliver the provisioned performance 99.9% of the time.
 For more information about instance types that can be launched as EBS-optimized instances, see Amazon EC2 Instance Types.